FazilMSD7/FazilMSD7/README.md

 🚀 I specialize in ensuring the quality and reliability of applications, utilizing Java and related technologies.
 My role involves developing robust testing frameworks and driving automation to maintain high software standards.

-💼 Currently, I am a Seior Operations Executive at Infosys, where I work alongside skilled teams to design, test, and refine cutting-edge software solutions.
+💼 Currently, I am a Senior Operations Executive at Infosys, where I work alongside skilled teams to design, test, and refine cutting-edge software solutions.
 My expertise in quality assurance principles and methodologies allows me to contribute to delivering top-notch software.

 🌟 In addition to my core SDET skills, I am actively expanding my knowledge in data engineering.
 I’m diving into topics such as:
    - SQL (including advanced SQL techniques)